-Schlumbergera, commonly referred to as Christmas cactus, derives its common name from its winter bloom period.
-Each of the six Christmas cactus species produces a different colored bloom, with red being the most common.
-As with all cacti and succulents, the Christmas cactus is susceptible to disease.
-Fungal leaf spots, sooty mold, botrytis and basal stem rot are common diseases associated with this plant.
+Fungal leaf spots, sooty mold, botrytis and basal stem rot are common diseases associated with these tropical cacti.
 The effects of pests are often mistaken for disease, but pests can often be eradicated.
-In some cases a diseased plant can be treated.
-In others, the plant cannot be salvaged.
+In some cases a diseased plant can be treated, while in others, the plant cannot be salvaged.

 Fungal Leaf Spots

-Cut away any infected leaves with a clean razor blade.
-Unfortunately, the infected leaves cannot be rejuvenated.
-Fungal leaf spots are typically circular or elliptical in shape and develop along the leaves of the plant.
-The spots are typically black or gray in color.
+Cut away any infected leaves with a sterilized razor blade or garden knife.
+Dip the blades in rubbing alcohol or Lysol and allow to air dry.
+Unfortunately, the infected leave segments cannot be rejuvenated.
+Fungal leaf spots are typically black or gray, circular or elliptical spots that develop along the leaves of the plant.

-Water the plant at the ground level and only after the soil is allowed to dry completely.
+Water the plant at the ground level and only after the soil is allowed to dry to a depth of 1 to 2 inches.
 Fungal leaf spots develop from water that rests on the leaves and stems for long periods.
 It is for this reason that you should avoid pouring water directly over Christmas cactus, particularly if the plant is exposed to shade for long periods of time.

 Sooty Mold and Botrytis

-Remove as much soil from the roots as you reasonably can without damaging the root system.
+Remove the Christmas cactus from the flower pot.
+Carefully brush away as much soil from the roots as you reasonably can without damaging the root system.

 Basal Stem Rot

-Cut away any leaves not yet infected with a clean razor blade.
-Unfortunately, a Christmas cactus suffering from basal stem rot cannot be rejuvenated, but healthy leaves can be repotted.
+Cut away any leaf segments not yet infected with a razor blade or knife sterilized by dipping the blades in rubbing alcohol.
+Unfortunately, a Christmas cactus suffering from basal stem rot cannot be rejuvenated, but healthy leaf segments can be repotted.

 Identify the type of pest attacking the plant.
 Mealybugs are identified by their white woolly nests and waxy appearance.
 The bugs are very small and a gray-white color.
 Spider mites are red in color and feed on the leaves of the plant.
 They are very hard to see without a magnifying glass.
 Look for spider webs with small dots.
 The dots are the spider mites.
 Whiteflies closely resemble mealybugs, but do not build nests.
 Whiteflies excrete honeydew, which can lead to sooty mold.